Welcome!

 • Sundays

-• 8:00 a.m. – Holy Eucharist (Communion) simple, said service, in person only
+• 8:00 a.m. – Holy Eucharist (Communion) simple, no music, in person only

 • 10:00 a.m. – Holy Eucharist (Communion) with music and sermon, in person and on Zoom.